Fusion1013/AvasarVault/Pantheon/Sects/The Children of Liberation.md

 *Recommended Domains:* Order, Knowledge, Grave *Incompatible Domains:* Arcana

-Recommended domains are those that fit the religion best, but any domain excluding incompatible ones can be used.
+Recommended domains are those that fit the religion best, but any domain excluding incompatible ones can be used in this instance.
 ## Pathfinder 2E

 *Divine Attribute:* Intelligence